Flexible Bayesian Nonlinear Model Configuration: Applications

 \section{{Applications}}

-In this section, we will present two examples concerned with the binary classification (breast cancer and spam classification), one example for prediction of a metric outcome (age prediction of abalones) and two examples which focus on obtaining interpretable models.
-For the classification and prediction tasks, the performance of BGNLM is compared with nine competing algorithms.
-Another example concerned with asteroid classification can be found in Appendix~\ref{ap:furtherexamp}.
-The first example of interpretable model inference is concerned with recovering Kepler's law from raw data, where we compare the results from BGNLM with symbolic regression.
-In the second example, BGNLM is used to analyse epigenetic data.
-Appendix~\ref{ap:furtherexamp} includes two more examples on model inference, one based on simulated data from a logic regression model and the other one recovering a physical law about planetary mass from raw data.
+In this section, we present two examples concerned with binary classification (breast cancer and spam classification), one example for prediction of a metric outcome (age prediction of abalones), and another example which focuses on obtaining interpretable models.
+The examples of interpretable model inference include recovering Kepler's law from raw data, where we compare the results from BGNLM with symbolic regression, and an application of BGNLMM extension to epigenetic data.
+For the classification and regression tasks, the performance of BGNLM is compared with nine competing methods.

+Appendix~\ref{ap:furtherexamp} includes another example concerned with asteroid classification, as well as two more examples on model inference.
+The first inference example in Appendix~\ref{ap:furtherexamp} is concerned with recovering a physical law about planetary mass from raw data.
+The second one is based on simulated data from a logic regression model, where a comparison to inference using the original GMJMCMC algorithm for Bayesian logic regression \cite{hubin2018novel} is provided.

-When we refer to BGNLM, we formally mean the combination of the model and the corresponding GMJMCMC algorithm for fitting the model.
-In addition to the standard algorithm, a parallel version using $B=32$ threads was applied (denoted BGNLM{\_}PRL).
-A BGNLM with maximal depth $D=0$ is also included, which corresponds to a Bayesian (generalized) linear model using only the original covariates (denoted BGLM).
-The corresponding R libraries, functions and their tuning parameter settings are described in supplementary scripts.
+When we refer to BGNLM in this section, we formally mean the combination of the model and the corresponding GMJMCMC algorithm for fitting the model.
+In addition to the standard algorithm, a parallel version was applied\footnote{For the prediction tasks the parallel version is based on $B=32$ threads.} (denoted BGNLM{\_}PRL).
+A BGNLM with maximal depth $D=0$ is also included, which corresponds to a Bayesian (generalized) \emph{linear} model using only the original covariates (denoted BGLM).
+The corresponding R libraries, functions, and their tuning parameter settings are described in supplementary scripts.
 Only results obtained with strategy 1 of the feature generating process are reported here.
-Comparisons between the different strategies for the classification examples are reported in appendix~\ref{ap:add.ex1_3}.
-They demonstrate that the different strategies behave similarly.
+In all of the examples, $P_{\mathcal{G}}$ is uniform and the population size of GMJMCMC coincides with $Q$ and $L$.
+Comparisons between the different strategies for the classification examples are reported in Appendix~\ref{ap:add.ex1_3}.
+These comparisons demonstrate that the four different strategies behave similarly.

-\subsection{Binary classification}
+\subsection{Binary Classification}

 \newcounter{Example}